Environmental

 Under this new law, federal student loan programs have been updated.
 New loan limits are established for graduate students, professional students, and parents, and the Graduate PLUS (Grad PLUS) Program is phased out.
 The Income-Contingent Repayment plans are also being phased out to simplify repayment options.
 A new Tiered Standard repayment plan option and a new income-driven repayment plan known as the Repayment Assistance Plan have been created.
 Borrowers in default who have previously rehabilitated a defaulted loan will now have a second chance to do so again.
 These changes take effect on July 1, 2026.

 Federal law change tracked as metadata only because it appears technical, administrative, or otherwise low-signal.
-Energy Conservation Program: Exempt Power Supplies Under the EPS Service Parts Act of 2014.
+Air Plan Approval; Indiana; Indiana NOX Emissions Monitoring.
 Status: Enacted.

 Articles & Guides